ndreckshage/buzzword-booklist/README.md

 ## TODOS

+- add created by component on book carousels
-- add component resolver so that we can do waterfall requests
+- add cretaed by component on layouts
-- get recursive layout showing up
-- be able to request recursive layouts with ref/id
+- layouts be able to control css
-- add in book list into the recursive layout

 - layout create
 - layout edit